OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 >
 > For more information about these options, see [Support Internet Explorer 11](../develop/support-ie-11.md).
 >
 > Also, Internet Explorer 11 does not support some HTML5 features such as media, recording, and location.
+See also [Determine at runtime if the add-in is running in Internet Explorer](../develop/support-ie-11.md#determine-at-runtime-if-the-add-in-is-running-in-internet-explorer).

 ## Troubleshooting Microsoft Edge issues